sharpjs/DependencyQueue/README.md

 ```

 Because the queue class implements `IDisposable`, make sure to guarantee
-eventual disposal of queue instances, via a `using` block or other means.
+eventual disposal of queue instances via a `using` block or other means.

 ### Enqueueing Items

 A `DependencyQueue<T>` instance accepts element values of type `T`.
 Each
 element value is wrapped in a `DependencyQueueItem<T>` object — an *item* —
 which also tracks how that item relates dependency-wise to the other items in
 the queue.
-DependencyQueue provides two ways to create and enqueue items: an
+DependencyQueue provides two ways to create and enqueue (add)
-`Enqueue()` method and builder objects.
+items: an `Enqueue()` method and a builder pattern.

-#### Enqueueing Items With Builders
+#### Enqueueing Items With a Builder

 To obtain a builder object, call `CreateItemBuilder()`.